 Not long after the leaves say their good-byes and take their one-way flights to the ground, the sky sends down the first snowflakes of the season.
 Depending on where you are, this might mean you need a knitted cap and gloves in late September.
 Temperatures often drop below zero at night, which means your mornings are spent marveling at the ice flowers on the windows.

-For many, this is the starkest period of the year in Lapland.
+For many, this is the starkest period of the year in the north.
 Snow hasn’t yet blanketed the earth, and the trees stand naked.
 Others find beauty and comfort in the gnarled branches grasping at starry skies.
-The lakes and rivers of Lapland haven’t yet frozen over, which offers the best chance at capturing stunning reflected Northern Lights—indeed, this is about the only time of year this is possible.
+The lakes and rivers of Scandinavia haven’t yet frozen over, which offers the best chance at capturing stunning reflected Northern Lights—indeed, this is about the only time of year this is possible.

 Experiencing the colorful visions of ruska doesn’t have to stop when you turn in for the night.
 Finnish Lapland specializes in unique and unforgettable special accommodations.
 Take the Arctic TreeHouse Hotel, for example, which combines modern luxuries and Arctic minimalism.
 The centerpiece of any Arctic TreeHouse Hotel room, though, is the floor-to-ceiling window that overlooks Lapland wilderness—with an impressive expanse of autumn’s dark skies.

-On the shores of the Bothnian Bay in Kemi, you can drift off to visions of the sea reflecting green skyfire in a Seaside Glass Villa.
-In Ranua, after you’ve visited Finland’s only polar bears, spend the night in a floating igloo, drifting on the calm waters of Lake Ranua.
+On the shores of the Bothnian Bay, you can drift off to visions of the sea reflecting green skyfire in Kemi’s Seaside Glass Villas.
+In Ranua, after you’ve visited Finland’s only polar bears, spend the night in a floating igloo, drifting on the calm waters her eponymous lake.
 In the heart of Sámiland, you can lie in bed at the Northern Lights Village, staring through the heated glass windows at the twinkling stars and (fingers crossed) awesome auroras.